shopware/docs/guides/installation/from-scratch.md

 ## Setting up Shopware

 Before you're able to set up Shopware, you need to checkout our Shopware's repositories.
-This is explained in the "Preparatory steps" paragraph of the \[PLACEHOLDER-LINK: Installation overview\] guide.
+This is explained in the "Preparatory steps" paragraph of the [Installation overview](./overview.md).

 ### Starting Shopware installation